|

 A third, more colorful one, is that the brewery was started with

-money won at the track betting on #33 "Old Latrobe", hence the 33 and
+money won at the track betting on #33 "Old Latrobe", hence the

 horse.